Pothole Damage Costs Americans $3 Billion Annually

 - Watch the road and increase distance from other vehicles in order to identify potholes and better avoid them

 If a pothole led to an auto accident that caused injury to you or someone you love, you may be entitled to compensation.
-Let The Arnold Law Firm aid you in pursing your claim; our skilled attorneys aim to maximize compensation in every case.
+Let the car accident lawyers in our Sacramento office aid you in pursing your claim; our skilled attorneys aim to maximize compensation in every case.